apssouza22/neuralnet-browser/README.md

 # Training MNIST on the Browser

-This project shows how to train a neural network on the browser using Vanilla Neural Network(No library) and TensorFlowJs.
+This project shows how to train a neural network on the browser using Vanilla Neural Network(No library) then we compare its performance with a neural network trained using Tensorflow.js.

 The model is trained on the MNIST dataset, which contains images of handwritten digits.

 This project lets you train a handwritten digit recognizer using three different model approaches: